nsrau/azure-docs.it-it/articles/virtual-machines/troubleshooting/troubleshoot-recovery-disks-portal-linux.md

     #Provide the size of the disks in GB.
 It should be greater than the VHD file size.
 In this sample, the size of the snapshot is 127 GB.
 So we set the disk size to 128 GB.
     $diskSize = '128'

     #Provide the storage type for Managed Disk.
-PremiumLRS or StandardLRS.
+Premium_LRS or Standard_LRS.
-    $storageType = 'StandardLRS'
+    $storageType = 'Standard_LRS'

     #Provide the Azure region (e.g. westus) where Managed Disks will be located.
     #This location should be same as the snapshot location